sageserpent-open/kineticMerge/documents/designNotes/codeMotionAnalysis.md

 matches in the bag that might exclude whatever is being looked for at the current window size, so as soon as we see matches, we know they are optimal.

+## Checking Sections for Overlaps and Subsumption ##

+`MatchesAndTheirSections` does what it says on the tin, accumulating matches and allowing a match to be found from any of its participating sections.
+It breaks down into three maps from paths to instances of `SectionsSeen`, one map for each side, as well as a multi-dictionary implementing the mapping from sections back to their matches - a `MatchedSections`.

+`SectionsSeen` is a range-search data structure layered over a fingertree provided by [this implementation](https://codeberg.org/sciss/FingerTree).
+It stores sections belonging to the same side and path by the range defined by a section's start offset and one-past-end offset.
+It supports efficient searches for overlapping and subsuming sections, underpinning several helper methods in the companion object for `MatchesAndTheirSections`.

+While it is efficient, it is hammered by `CodeMotionAnalysis.of`; anything that can yield more optimal performance is likely to provide a good performance boost.

+## Finding the Matches for a candidate Window Size ##